Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Memantine is used as an adjuvant drug to treat dementia.
 It has limited use due to hepatotoxicity.

-The 2 drugs in dementia which cause the most hepatotoxicity are Tolcapone and Memantine, Tolcapone is withdrawn and is no longer used due to hepatotoxicity.
+The 2 drugs in dementia that cause the most hepatotoxicity are Tolcapone and Memantine.
+Tolcapone is withdrawn and is no longer used due to hepatotoxicity.

 Question 9: JT is a 42-year-old male who comes to the pharmacy to pick up a new prescription for Atorvastatin for hyperlipidemia.
 JT smokes 5 cigarettes per day and drinks a glass full of grapefruit juice every morning and evening since he was 18.
 JT is also taking medicines for hypertension.
 Answer the following questions based on the information provided.